lubeda/EsphoMaTrix/README.md

           id(rgb8x32)->add_screen_n("sun",  text );
 ```

-Take care that the ```char text[30];``` hat enough space to store the formated text.
+Take care that the ```char text[30];``` has enough space to store the formated text.

 ## Integration in homeassistant

 Each device has to be integrated in homeassistant.
-It provides three services, all prefixed with the devicename e.g. "ehmtx".
+It provides at least three services, all prefixed with the devicename e.g. "ehmtx".

 ### use the light component